 For more dog-friendly accommodations nearby, head just north to Busselton where there are two great resort options that allow pets to join you, without needing to bring a caravan or tent.

-Pets are permitted in selected glamping tents and park cabins, but not villas, at Busselton Villas & Glamping Village.
+Pets are permitted in selected glamping tents, but not villas, at Busselton Villas & Glamping Village.
 Pets are allowed inside, with up to two small-medium or one large dog permitted.
 An additional charge of $20 applies per dog per night, with beds, bowls and pet blankets provided.
-Note the village is only open between late September and June.